 The opportunity to pursue a passion is a powerful thing.
 Upon completion of classes in mid-May, seniors spend three weeks intensively working on a personally-selected senior project to demonstrate their ability to integrate a Christian worldview with an area of personal passion.
 The project culminates in a presentation to peers and a defense of the work before a faculty panel.
 Recent Senior Capstone Projects have included: Discovering da Vinci: Revolutions in Surgical Technology, Climbing and study of Mt.
 Kilimanjaro, Impact of Human Trafficking, The Ancient Egyptian Novel, and The Poetry of Service, among many others.

 Travel Learning Opportunities

 A variety of opportunities to experience the curriculum through guided travel are led by Bear Creek faculty.
 Travel adventures are offered on a rotating basis: exploring Western civilization in Europe and examining our British heritage in England.
-Additional opportunities also include language immersion trips to France, Italy, and Spain.
+Additional opportunities also include language and cultural immersion trips to France, Italy, and Spain.